nlicitra/chatgpt-context/README.md

 INTERNAL_API_KEY
 MEDIA_MANAGER_API_KEY
 ```
 The `INTERNAL_API_KEY` is for a small, custom API for prototyping that allows doing PBS.org searches outside of PBS web apps.
-Please reach out to Nick Licitra (nolicitra@pbs.org or @nolicitra on slack) if you would like a key generated for you.
+Please reach out to Nick Licitra (@nolicitra on slack) if you would like a key generated for you.

 ## Developing